 Church of Saint Philip’s Sepulchre

-The three-nave church was unearthed during archaeological works 2011 under Italian archaeologist Francesco D’Andria.
-The building was erected around the sepulchre (tomb – cavernous rock-cut space for interment) attributed to Saint Philip in the 4th or 5th century A.D.
+The three-nave church was unearthed during archaeological works in 2011 under Italian archaeologist Francesco D’Andria.
+The building was erected around the sepulchre (tomb – cavernous rock-cut space for interment), which was attributed to Saint Philip in the 4th or 5th century A.D.
 Early pilgrims coming in large numbers to the Sanctuary in Hierapolis first arrived at the narthex (an architectural element typical of early Christian and Byzantine basilicas consisting of the entrance or vestibule).
 From there, they could climb the marble staircase to the platform erected above the tomb or enter directly into the church.
 The tomb was located in the left aisle, while opposite the entrance stood an altar and synthronon (a semicircular tiered structure at the back of the altar in the liturgical apse that combines benches reserved for the clergy, with the bishop’s throne in the centre).

 The tomb, dating to the 1st century A.D., is considered to be the burial place of Saint Philip.
 As such, it was extensively venerated in the Byzantine period.
 The tomb has a façade of travertine blocks, above which a triangular tympanum (decorative wall surface) rises.
 On the façade of the tomb are many inscriptions and holes, which served as the attachment points for metal ornamental offerings.
 The burial chamber, measuring approximately 3.5 x 4.0 meters, was equipped with three stone benches on which the bodies of the deceased were laid.
 On the right side of the tomb, in the church’s central nave, there are two small water tanks, once used for ritual immersion, and two larger pools lined with marble slabs.
-The remains of the apostle Philip are no longer in the tomb, however.
+However, the remains of the apostle Philip are no longer in the tomb.
 According to Francesco D’Andria, the saint’s relics were likely moved from Hierapolis to Constantinople at the end of the 6th century A.D. and possibly later taken to Rome.

 St. Philips Martyrium